Status

 • Remediation of Lot 4 and the United States Avenue North parcel is complete.

-• PDI activities for sediments are progressing along Upper Hilliards Creek, which extends from Foster Avenue down to West Clementon Road in Gibbsboro.
+• PDI activities for soils and sediments are progressing along Upper Hilliards Creek, which extends from Foster Avenue down to West Clementon Road in Gibbsboro.

-• LNAPL located within and adjoining the eastern side of the FMP will be remediated using enhanced bioremediation along with soil vapor recovery.
-The team is continuing PDI and Remedial Design activities and is working with EPA to move this project unit forward.
+LNAPL located within and adjoining the eastern side of the FMP will be remediated using enhanced bioremediation along with soil vapor recovery.
+The team is implementing additional PDI activities to supplement previous investigations.

 Waterbodies Unit – Pre-Design